On the Preservation of Quasilocality by the Integration-Out Transformation: Flow Invariance

-We finish by noting that the latter part of the proof above can be considered to be a theorem in viability theory.
+\begin{itemize} \item Note that the latter part of the second proof above can be considered to be a theorem in viability theory.
 In effect, we show that a mild solution \cite{pazy, amann} of the Polchinski's equation

 \ben \frac{\partial S}{\partial t} = 2 \sum_{n, m } \dot{K}_{n,m}(\tau) \frac{\partial^2 S}{\partial a_n \partial a_m} - \frac{ \partial S(\tau) }{\partial a_m} \frac{\partial S(\tau)}{\partial a_n} , \een